-That is why the military offers two programs to help transitioning military members maintain high quality health care coverage when they leave the military.
+That is why the military offers two health care programs to help transitioning military members maintain high-quality health care coverage when they leave the military.

 Transitional Assistance Management Program (TAMP)

 The Transitional Assistance Management Program (TAMP) is a short term medical care program that offers 180 days of health care benefits to military members and their families when they separate from the uniformed services.

 These benefits are designed to help military members and their families who are transitioning from the military on short notice or involuntarily (see separation requirements below).

 This program offers 6 months of coverage, which can help bridge the gap in insurance coverage until the member and his family can secure health care coverage through a civilian employer or through an individual health care plan after they leave the service.

 Transitional Assistance Management Program Eligibility

 Not all servicemembers qualify for TAMP upon separation from active duty status.
 Qualification is based on the reason for the separation from the military (see below) and requires an Honorable Discharge.
 You will need to prove your discharge characterization with your Certificate of Release from Active Duty, or DD Form 214.